-Asthma symptoms range from minor to severe and vary from person to person.
+Asthma symptoms vary from person to person.
 You may have infrequent asthma attacks, have symptoms only at certain times — such as when exercising — or have symptoms all the time.

 Asthma signs and symptoms include:

 - Shortness of breath

 - Trouble sleeping caused by shortness of breath, coughing or wheezing

 - A whistling or wheezing sound when exhaling (wheezing is a common sign of asthma in children)

 - Coughing or wheezing attacks that are worsened by a respiratory virus, such as a cold or the flu